Pay As You Earn (PAYE) and Solidarity Levy

 Under the cumulative PAYE system, the employer is required to follow the following steps to calculate the PAYE to be withheld in a month:

-1. Calculate the taxable emoluments from the month of July of the current income year up to the current month.
+1. Calculate the chargeable income from the month of July of the current income year up to the current month.

-2. Calculate 1/13 of the total Exemptions and Reliefs claimed by the employee in his EDF to determine the monthly Exemptions and Reliefs to which the employee is entitled.
+2. Calculate 1/13 of the total reliefs, deductions and allowancesclaimed by the employee in his EDF to determine the monthly , reliefs, deductions and allowances to which the employee is entitled.

-3. Calculate the cumulative Exemptions and Reliefs by multiplying the item at (II) above by the number of months considered at item (I) above.
+3. Calculate the cumulative reliefs, deductions and allowances by multiplying the item at (II) above by the number of months considered at item (I) above.
 The month in which the statutory end of year bonus is paid is considered as the 13th month.

-4. Apply tax at the rate of 10%, 12.5% or 15%, as specified in point 4 on the chargeable income which is arrived at by deducting the amount arrived at in item (III) above, from the amount arrived at in item (I) above.
+4. Apply tax as specified in the table under point 2 on the chargeable income which is arrived at by deducting the amount arrived at in item (III) above, from the amount arrived at in item (I) above.
 Any negative value is taken as zero.

 5. Deduct the amount of PAYE already withheld for the previous months starting with the month of July of the current income year from the tax amount arrived at item (IV) above to obtain the amount of PAYE withheld for the current month.
 Any negative value is taken as zero.